w314/notes/javaNotes/oop.md

 - upcasting
 - downcasting

+> How is method overriding different from method overloading?

 #### `method overloading`

 Within a class when there are two or more methods in a class with the same method name, but different method signatures by changing the parameter list.